IainJackson90/pp4-holiday-dreams/README.md

 # About Holiday Dreams

 1. Create a space where people with the same interest can share the experiences and opinions
-2. Create an environment that gives users some insight of planing there next holiday
+2. Create an environment that gives users some insight of planning there next holiday
 3. Share your holiday experience with others
 4. A place that is created only for holiday bloggers